Sam Uffindell: Investigation into bullying

 Uffindell was stood down from the party's caucus from 9 August to 19 September while these allegations were investigated.
 The investigation, conducted by Maria Dew KC, was originally intended to take two weeks, but took six.
 The National Party announced the results the day of the Queen's funeral, saying that Dew's report found that while the attack at King's College was substantiated, the other allegations against Uffindell about his behaviour as a university student towards a female flatmate in Dunedin were not as reported; there were differing accounts and the allegations could not be substantiated.
 Uffindell was reinstated into the party caucus.

 National Party president Sylvia Wood said that neither the report, the investigation's terms of reference, nor the executive summary would be released to the National Party MPs or to the public; Luxon stated that he could be trusted to represent the findings.
 Only Wood, Luxon and Uffindell saw the report; deputy party leader Nicola Willis was excluded from the conversations and decisions about what conclusion would ultimately be presented to caucus.
 The former flatmate who had accused him of bullying, and her father, responded by saying they were happy for a redacted form of the report to be published.

+2023 election

+For the 2023 general election, National placed Uffindell 57th on its party list.
+Stuff reporter Glenn McConnell described this as a "big drop" but noted he was standing in the "winnable electorate" of Tauranga.

+The National Party media team "blocked interview requests" for him during the campaign, after he proudly stated that he did his family’s grocery shopping once a month "to give his wife a break".
+Implications in the speech that it was a woman’s job to do chores were mocked online and satirised.

+In the 2023 election, the Tauranga electorate gave Uffindell 9,370 votes more than Labour's candidate Jan Tinetti.

+Second term, 2023–present

+In March 2025, Uffindell introduced a member's bill with the stated goal of preserving equal suffrage in both local and central governments.
+Uffindell said: "I hear a lot of concern from members of the community that councils, like Tauranga City Council, want to move away from equal suffrage and give special rights and voting power to people based on ethnicity.
+My response to that is we are all Kiwis; we should all have equal rights and responsibilities."

+Ngāi Te Rangi chief executive Paora Stanley and Te Rangapū Mana Whenua o Tauranga Moana chair Matire Duncan criticised the bill, claiming that it ignored the disadvantages that Māori faced in political representation in both local and central governments.